lingtalfi/Light/README.md

 History Log
 =============

+- 0.7.3 -- 2019-07-18

+    - update LightReverseRouterInterface to reflect the new route concept

 - 0.7.2 -- 2019-07-18

     - update route concept, the default protocol is now null instead of true